sebibitica/itfest_uvt_2022/README.md

 ---

-The user is welcomed with a strat page, where he can choose to Login or Register:
+The user is welcomed with a start page, where he can choose to Login or Register:

 <img src="./readmeImages/start.jpg" width="288" height="512">